 Consideration of surrogacy as ‘care work,’ could be incorporated as the rights of surrogate mothers into existing labor rights legislation.

-Besides, surrogate mother would ideally be someone who is valued and respected during the interaction between the surrogate mother and the intended parents, as well as financial compensation require to allow for her services.
+Besides, a surrogate mother would ideally be someone who is valued and respected during the interaction between the surrogate mother and the intended parents, as well as financial compensation required to allow for her services.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).